 For those who want to cover every last inch of their desk with a mouse pad surface, this pad should do the job.
 It measures a massive five feet wide and 30 inches deep—large enough for most standard desks, and about four times the size of the other desk mats on this list.

-The edges aren’t stitched, but that’s by design: if your desk is smaller than the pad, you can cut it down.
-If you need something even better, the supplier Battlestation Depot will cut one custom to your specifications.
-Even so, the standard model for $50 is pretty reasonable considering the size.
+The edges aren’t stitched, but that’s by design: if your desk is smaller than the pad, you can cut it down with standard scissors to precisely fit.
+The standard model for $50 is pretty reasonable considering the size.

 Best Ridiculously Huge Desk Mat: Pad-Zilla ($60-130)